segenb-prog/gebeta-Sovereign-code-assistant/README.md

 Important: This is a control-first system, not a convenience-first system.
 Human review is always required.

-Rate Limiting (v2.0)
+## Rate Limiting

-Rate limiting is not implemented in v1.0.0.
-Public endpoints such as /auth/login and /auth/register are vulnerable to brute‑force attacks.
-In v2.0, rate limiting will be added with strict limits (e.g., 10 requests per minute per IP for authentication endpoints).
-Rate‑limited responses will return HTTP 429 with a Retry-After header.
+Authentication endpoints are protected against brute‑force attacks:

+- **Login:** 10 requests per minute per IP
+- **Registration:** 5 requests per 5 minutes per IP

+Exceeding the limit returns HTTP 429 with a `Retry-After` header.
+Rate limiting is implemented in both FastAPI and Spring Boot templates.
 ---

 Documentation